dejanu/killercoda_deal/docker_course/container_runtimes/step2.md

 * Or with another CLI: `crictl pull docker.io/dejanualex/dockersay:2.0`{{copy}} and  check`crictl images`{{copy}}

 * `crictl` uses the CRI to interface with containerd and can be used without any Kubernetes components.
 Usually is designed as a CLI for Kubelet CRI: `crictl pods`{{copy}}
 *  Prior to the existence of CRI, container runtimes (e.g., docker, rkt) were integrated with kubelet through implementing an internal, high-level interface in kubelet.
-T